reidrac/swift-nbd-server/README.rst

 - It can be used over the Internet but the performance is dependant on the bandwidth, so it's recommended that the storage is accessible via LAN (or same data center with 100 mbps or better).
+- Currently one instance of the server can't connect to more than one authentication service, and either using Auth 1.0 or AUth 2.0 (keystone).

 License